Arduino-IRremote/Arduino-IRremote/README.md

 - Carrier duty cycle 50 %, peak current of emitter IF = 200 mA, the resulting transmission distance is 25 m.
 - Carrier duty cycle 10 %, peak current of emitter IF = 800 mA, the resulting transmission distance is 29 m. - Factor 1.16
 The reason is, that it is not the pure energy of the fundamental which is responsible for the receiver to detect a signal.
-Due to automatic gain control and other bias effects, high intensity of the 38 kHz pulse counts more than mediunm intensity (e.g. 50% duty cycle) at the same total energy.
+Due to automatic gain control and other bias effects, high intensity of the 38 kHz pulse counts more than medium intensity (e.g. 50% duty cycle) at the same total energy.

 ## Increase sending power
 **The best way to increase the IR power** is to use 2 or 3 IR diodes in series.
 One diode requires 1.1 to 1.5 volt so you can supply 3 diodes with a 5 volt output.<br/>